dawgal-designer/Design-System/website/README.md

 ## Integration with Design System

-The website imports components from the `multi-brand-design-system` folder using the `@design-system` alias configured in `vite.config.ts`.
+The website imports components from the `Spec Design System` folder using the `@design-system` alias configured in `vite.config.ts`.

 Example:
 ```tsx